SUI-Components/sui/packages/sui-bundler/README.md

 $ sui-bundler dev --link-package=/absolute_path/to/npm_package --link-package=/absolute_path2/to/npm_package
 ```

 If you want to link all the packages inside a monorepo-multipackage.
-Use the flag `--link-all` pointing to the folder where live each package.
+Use the flag `--link-all` pointing to the folder where each package lives.
 For example, if you want to link all the components in a Studio, the command should be:

 ```